Better Trails | Greater Access Goals

 Winter 2026 - Planned Submission by MDTA

-• Lower Mountain Trails: Secret Trail, Camel Rock Trail, and Little Yosemite
+• Lower Mountain Trails: Secret, Camel Rock, and Little Yosemite

 • Potential CIU access gains: approximately 3.0 miles